 In 2017, Rep. Johnson worked with members of the General Assembly, the Office of Lt.
 Governor Nancy Wyman and the Public Health Committee to create the Office of Health Care Strategy in the Department of Public Health to better ensure equal access to health care evenly across the State for all kinds and levels of care.

-In 2022, Rep. Johnson was pleased to help provide $100,000.00 in funding for local students interested in criminal justice or becoming an Emergency Medical Technician.
+In 2022, Rep. Johnson was pleased to help provide the Partnership to Reduce the Influence of Drugs for Everyone (PRIDE) $100,000.00 in funding for local students interested in criminal justice or becoming an Emergency Medical Technician.
 These funds will help the Windham Pride Coalition help students to develop leadership skills.
-The funds will be available to provide Windham High School EMT students and Pride Coalition students with post-secondary higher education scholarships.
+The funds will be available to provide Windham High School EMT students and PRIDE Coalition students with post-secondary higher education scholarships.